ani003/prusti_panic_test/README.md

 # prusti_panic_test
 Repo of Rosetta codes which cause Prusti to panic

+## panic_files
+`panic_files` directory contains all the [Rosetta codes](https://www.rosettacode.org/wiki/Rosetta_Code) which panicked when running [`prusti-rustc`](https://github.com/viperproject/prusti-dev) on them.
+Along with the code files, the backtrace produced by executing `prusti-rustc` with `RUST_BACKTRACE=1` is also present in the corresponding `backtrace` files.

+This folder was produced using the bash script `run.sh`.

 ## run.sh
-`run.sh` is used to check which programs panic.
+`run.sh` is used to check which Rust programs panic.
 It takes one argument which is the directory `dir` to be processed.
 If nothing is passed, `dir` defaults to `.`.
 The structure of `dir` depends on which flag is passed.

 ### Flags
 * `-f` or `--files` (Default):